 Information collected and processed for web analytics may be used for communications and information technology, statistical purposes, audit, evaluation, research, planning and reporting, and more broadly, to improve the Commission Sites.
 For more information on how your privacy is safeguarded in relation to web analytics, see the Standard on Privacy and Web Analytics.

 To improve the functionality of the Commission Sites, certain files (such as open source libraries, images, and scripts) may be delivered automatically to your browser via a trusted third-party server or Content Delivery Network.
 The delivery of these files is intended to provide a seamless user experience by speeding response times and avoiding the need for each visitor to download these files.

 Protecting the Security of Commission Sites

-The Commission employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
-This software receives and records the IP address of the computer that has contacted a Commission Site, the date and time of the visit and the pages visited.
-We make no attempt to link these addresses with the identity of individuals visiting a Commission Site unless an attempt to damage a Commission Site has been detected.
+The Commission may employ software programs to monitor network traffic and identify unauthorized attempts to upload or change information, or otherwise cause damage to the Commission Sites.
+Such software receives and records the IP address of the computer used to access Commission Sites, the date and time of the visit and the pages visited.
+We make no attempt to link these addresses with the identity of individuals visiting the Commission Sites unless the Commission detects an attempt to damage the Commission Sites.

 Access to Information and Privacy Coordinator